 Length

-• You can use a sample from a longer piece of work – just pull out your best 2-5 page section of work
+- You can use a sample from a longer paper – just pull out the section of the paper that represents you best work.

-• If you decide to do this, be sure that you select excerpts that keep a sense of the argument’s flow through the beginning, middle and end of the original piece.
+- If you decide to do this, be sure that you select excerpts that keep a sense of the argument’s flow through the beginning, middle and end of the original piece (this may require some level of editing).

-• Start the sample with a brief paragraph about the topic of the paper and the class it was written for.
-This will give the reader a sense of the context
+- Start the sample with a brief paragraph about the topic of the paper and the class it was written for.
+This will give the reader a sense of the context necessary to understand your sample with minimal effort on their part.

 Spelling and Grammar